Word processor: Word processing software

 The final step in word processing came with the advent of the personal computer in the late 1970s and 1980s and with the subsequent creation of word processing software.
 Word processing software that would create much more complex and capable output was developed and prices began to fall, making them more accessible to the public.
 By the late 1970s, computerized word processors were still primarily used by employees composing documents for large and midsized businesses (e.g., law firms and newspapers).
 Within a few years, the falling prices of PCs made word processing available for the first time to all writers in the convenience of their homes.

-The first word processing program for personal computers (microcomputers) was Electric Pencil, from Michael Shrayer Software, which went on sale in December 1976.
-In 1978 WordStar appeared and because of its many new features soon dominated the market.
-However, WordStar was written for the early CP/M (Control Program–Micro) operating system, and by the time it was rewritten for the newer MS-DOS (Microsoft Disk Operating System), it was obsolete.
-Suddenly, WordPerfect dominated the word processing programs during the DOS era, while there was a large variety of less successful programs.
+The functions of a word processor program are typically between those of a simple text editor and a desktop publishing program; many word processing programs have gained advanced features over time providing similar functionality to desktop publishing programs.

+The first known electronic word processor program was Electric Pencil, released in 1976, as a tool for programmers to write documentation and manuals for their code.
+Electric pencil featured basic formatting and navigation, and supported external devices such as cassette recorders and printers.
+Electric Pencil II was released shortly after, targeting the CP/M operating system.
+Several other word processing programs were released shortly after, including EasyWriter and WordStar.

+WordStar was created in four months by Seymour Rubinstein after founding MicroPro International in 1978.
+WordStar is commonly attributed as the first WYSIWYG (what you see is what you get) editor, as the WordStar editor replicated the printed output.

+Inspired by the success of WordStar by 1982 many competitors began to release their offerings, including WordPerfect in 1979, MultiMate in 1982, and Microsoft Word in 1983.

 Early word processing software was not as intuitive as word processor devices.
 Most early word processing software required users to memorize semi-mnemonic key combinations rather than pressing keys such as "copy" or "bold".
 Moreover, CP/M lacked cursor keys; for example WordStar used the E-S-D-X-centered "diamond" for cursor navigation.
-However, the price differences between dedicated word processors and general-purpose PCs, and the value added to the latter by software such as “killer app” spreadsheet applications, e.g. VisiCalc and Lotus 1-2-3, were so compelling that personal computers and word processing software became serious competition for the dedicated machines and soon dominated the market.
+A notable exception was the software Lexitype for MS-DOS that took inspiration from the Lexitron dedicated word processor's user interface and which mapped individual functions to particular keyboard function keys, and a set of stick-on "keycaps" describing the function were provided with the software.
+Lexitype was popular with large organizations that had previously used the Lexitron.
+Eventually, the price differences between dedicated word processors and general-purpose PCs, and the value added to the latter by software such as "killer app" spreadsheet applications, e.g. VisiCalc and Lotus 1-2-3, were so compelling that personal computers and word processing software became serious competition for the dedicated machines and soon dominated the market.